vuejs/vue-test-utils/docs/en/guides/getting-started.md

 ### Mounting Components

-`vue-test-utils` tests Vue components by mounting them in isolation, mocking the necessary inputs (props, injections and user events) and asserting the outputs (render result, emitted custom events).
+Vue Test Utils tests Vue components by mounting them in isolation, mocking the necessary inputs (props, injections and user events) and asserting the outputs (render result, emitted custom events).

 Mounted components are returned inside a [Wrapper](./api/wrapper.md), which exposes many convenience methods for manipulating, traversing and querying the underlying Vue component instance.